Fresha raises $100M for its beauty and wellness booking platform and marketplace – TechCrunch

 “We believe that software is a commodity,” said Zeqiri in an interview.
 “A lot of our competitors are beating each other on price to the bottom.
 We wanted to consolidate the supply side of the software, gather data about the businesses, how they use what they use.”

-That data led, first, to identifying the need for and building out software and launching its B2B and B2C marketplaces, and the idea is that it will likely lead to more products as it continues to mature, whether its better analytics for its current customers so that they can better price or develop their services accordingly; or entirely new tools for new categories of users.
+That data led, first, to identifying the need for and building out software and launching its B2B and B2C marketplaces, and the idea is that it will likely lead to more products as it continues to mature, whether it’s better analytics for its current customers so that they can better price or develop their services accordingly, or entirely new tools for new categories of users.

-Meanwhile, the services that it already provides like payments have taken off like a shot, not least because they’ve served a need for any virtual transactions like selling vouchers or items.
+Meanwhile, the services that it already provides, like payments, have taken off like a shot, not least because they’ve served a need for any virtual transactions, like selling vouchers or items.

 Miller noted that while a lot of its customers actually interface with tech with a lot of reluctance — they are the essence of “physical” retailers when you think about it — they also found themselves having to use more digital services simply because of circumstances.
 “Looking back at what happened, tech adoption accelerated for our customers,” said Miller.
 He said that current customers usage for the point-of-sale systems and online payments is roughly equal.